franciskershaw/game-of-fives/testing.md

 *Mute button*

 Introducing sound effects to my project was an unfamiliar process and caused a few bugs that needed fixing.
 I was initially using my game variable (game.soundsOn = true) to decide at each stage whether the sounds should be played - with false being assigned if a user clicked on the mute button.
 However once I decided to use local storage to assign and store a true or false value for later use, sounds stopped working altogether.
-It was again through the use of *console.log* that I worked out that the issue was to do with the local storage data being exclusively displayed as strings, instead of actual boolean values. **To fix this, I simply rewrote the necessary sections of my code as strings ("true" or "false" instead of true or false)**
+It was again through the use of *console.log* that I worked out that the issue was to do with the local storage data being exclusively displayed as strings, instead of actual boolean values. **To fix this, I simply rewrote the necessary sections of my code as strings ("true" or "false" instead of true or false).**

 One final problem remained once the sounds were back up and running, in that no sounds would play as a default setting for first time visitors to the gamepage.
 This it turns out was because I had not told my code what to do if the value on local storage was *null*. **This was fixed with the addition of a simple if statement that ensured sounds.On === "true" in this situation.**